-When you send email through Mailchimp, we automatically create a browser-based copy of your campaigns and a free, shareable campaign archive page of your audience's most recent campaigns.
-Use your campaign pages and campaign archive to share your content with potential subscribers, or limit access to keep your content private.
+When you send email through Mailchimp, we automatically create a browser-based copy of your campaigns and a free, shareable archive page of your audience's most recent campaigns.
+Use your campaign pages and archive to share your content with potential subscribers, or limit access to keep your content private.

 In this article, you'll learn about email campaign archives and pages.

-Campaign URLs link directly to the hosted, browser-based version of your sent campaign.
+Campaign URLs link directly to the hosted, browser-based version of your sent email.
 You can customize parts of your campaign URLs to make them more recognizable to your audience and help promote your brand.

-Basic Mailchimp templates include a View this email in your browser link in the preheader, which links to a browser-based copy of your campaign.
+Basic Mailchimp templates include a View this email in your browser link in the preheader, which links to a browser-based copy of your email.
 This link is shareable and helps subscribers who might have trouble viewing your email in their inbox, due to HTML issues or image blocking.

 If your custom template doesn't have a campaign page link, or you accidentally deleted it, you can add one to your campaign.

-If you're comfortable with HTML code, you can embed a custom Mailchimp email campaign archive on your website where visitors can view your recent campaigns.
+If you're comfortable with HTML code, you can embed a custom Mailchimp email campaign archive on your website where visitors can view your recent emails.
 We'll generate the archive code, and you'll add it to your website's HTML and customize to fit your brand.